The CLEAR Framework

 Next Steps

-In the next lesson, you'll learn about Practical Applications and how to apply these techniques to real-world scenarios.
+In the next lesson, you'll learn about Practical Applications and how to apply your prompting skills to real-world scenarios.

 Practice Time!
 Try applying the CLEAR framework to your own prompts.
 Start with one element at a time, then gradually incorporate all five components.